Skip to main content

 Duplicate purchase events.
 This is the big one.
 A store ends up with the conversion firing twice - the Google & YouTube app and a leftover manual pixel, or two apps that both claim the purchase.
 Google counts one order as two.
 ROAS looks great on the dashboard and is wrong underneath.
 We wrote a full teardown of this exact problem in the Shopify pixel double-counting fix - if your reported conversions look too good, start there.

 The checkout extensibility migration.
-Shopify moved off the old checkout that let stores inject scripts on the order-status page.
+Shopify moved off the old checkout that let stores inject scripts on the order-status page, replacing it with the sandboxed Web Pixels API.
 Older tracking setups that depended on those scripts break in that move.
 If your tracking worked and then went quiet, this migration is a prime suspect.

 Consent mode blocking the tag.
 If a shopper does not accept cookies and your setup honors that by blocking the conversion tag entirely, that sale never reaches Google.
 Depending on your audience and region, that can be a meaningful slice of conversions going dark.